-IKEA McKinsey 7S framework explains how individual elements of businesses can be aligned to increase the overall effectiveness.
+IKEA McKinsey 7S model explains how individual elements of businesses can be aligned to increase the overall effectiveness.
 McKinsey 7S framework considers strategy, structure and systems as hard elements, whereas shared values, skills, style and staff are accepted as soft elements.
 The framework stresses the presence of strong links between elements in a way that a change in one element causes changes in others.

-Systems.
 IKEA business relies on a set of systems.
 These include employee recruitment and selection system, team development and orientation system, transaction processing systems, customer relationship management system, business intelligence system, knowledge management system and others.

 The global furniture retailer subjects each of its systems to critical analysis periodically to identify and utilise potentials for further improvements.
 Furthermore, the furniture retailer generates the biggest value from manufacturing and product delivery systems in a way that flat-pack furniture delivery system pioneered by IKEA is one of the main factors that enable low costs of the products.

 IKEA Group Report contains a full analysis of IKEA McKinsey 7S Model.
 The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Ansoff Matrix and Value Chain analysis on IKEA.
 Moreover, the report contains analyses of IKEA leadership, business strategy organizational structure and organizational culture.
 The report also comprises discussions of IKEA marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 IKEA Facts and Figures 2018 (2019) IKEA, Available at: https://www.ikea.com/ms/en_US/this-is-ikea/facts-and-figures/index.html